Data Presentation (AQA GCSE Geography): Revision Note

 Bars on a bar graph should be the same width

-If the dots on a graph are connected by a line you should do the same
+If the dots on a graph are connected by a line, you should do the same

 Choropleth map

-Maps which are shaded according to a pre-arranged key
+These are maps that are shaded according to a pre-arranged key

 Each shade represents a range of values